 Newborn sleep can feel chaotic, but understanding your baby's patterns helps you respond appropriately.
 Those early months lay the foundation for future sleep habits.

-This guide examines Patient Parenting within the broader context of Health Checkups, providing evidence-based information for parents seeking to establish healthy bedtime routines for their children.
+This guide examines Bedtime Routine within the broader context of Global Perspectives, providing evidence-based information for parents seeking to establish healthy bedtime routines for their children.

 Children need structure to grow healthy, both physically and mentally.
 One of the most important habits parents can teach is going to bed at the same time every day.
 A consistent bedtime routine helps children develop discipline, improve behavior, and understand how to restore their energy after a long day.